Chinatown, Oakland, California: Transportation

 Until recently, California Auto Insurance company actuarial models charged higher rates to residents in the Chinatown's zip code under a practice known as territorial rating, or zip code profiling.
 The insurance actuarial theory behind this market practice purports that drivers residing or "principally garaging" their cars in a certain area face a greater loss and accident ratio.
 This practice was outlawed by California voters in 1988 by Proposition 103 on the statewide ballot.
 The law made its way through the courts for 18 years before several insurance companies settled with California Insurance Commissioner John Garamendi in 2006 to put an end to the practice.

-Oakland is served by several AC Transit bus lines which run on 7th, 8th, 11th, 12th, Broadway, and Franklin Streets.
-Many visitors to the neighborhood use nearby mass transit connections.
-The neighborhood has two BART stations: 12th Street Station on its northwest corner, and Lake Merritt Station at its eastern edge.
+Chinatown residents are twice as likely to take transit as residents city-wide, and 38% of households do not have access to a private motor vehicle.
+Many visitors to the neighborhood also use nearby mass transit connections.
+Oakland Chinatown is served by several AC Transit bus lines which run on 7th, 8th, 11th, 12th, Broadway, and Franklin Streets, including Line 1T (Tempo) bus rapid transit service along 11th/12th, with Chinatown stops straddling Madison, Harrison, and Broadway.
+The neighborhood has two BART stations nearby: 12th Street Oakland City Center station on its northwest corner, and Lake Merritt station at its eastern edge.